Legal Insurance

 The cost of hiring a traffic ticket lawyer will depend on the state you live in, the circumstances of the ticket, and the type of legal services you need.
 Lawyers typically charge an hourly rate for their services, but the specifics of the legal fees will vary.

 While it can be costly to hire a traffic lawyer, their professional services may be able to reduce or dismiss penalties and other fees, which could cost you more over the long term.
-Legal insurance can be helpful, depending on the type of case.
+They may be able to help you avoid a suspended license or other penalty that affects your driving privileges.
+Legal insurance, which may be able to provide you with a lawyer directory, can be helpful depending on the type of case.

 When to hire a traffic ticket lawyer